K-pop star among 8 to join Japan tycoon Maezawa's moon trip

 The Japanese tycoon launched plans for the lunar voyage in 2018, buying all the seats on the spaceship.
 He began taking applications from around the world in March 2021 for what will be his second space journey after his 12-day trip to the International Space Station on the Soyuz Russian spaceship last year.

-Maezawa has said the moon trip is aimed for 2023, but most space observers consider the target overly optimistic given the slow progress of the SpaceX Starship.
+Maezawa has said the moon trip is aimed for 2023, but most space observers consider the target overly optimistic given that the SpaceX Starship has yet to be launched with its Super Heavy booster or orbit the Earth.

 The eight people Maezawa selected for his “dearMoon project” from 1 million applicants are T.O.P, who debuted as a lead rapper for the K-Pop group Big Bang; American DJ Steve Aoki; filmmaker Brendan Hall and YouTuber Tim Dodd, also of the United States.
 The other four are British photographer Karim Illiya, Indian actor Dev Joshi, Czech artist Yemi AD and Irish photographer Rhiannon Adam.
 American Olympic snowboarder Kaitlyn Farrington and Japanese dancer Miyu were chosen as backups.